jeksecret/Training/PHP_with_Laravel/laravel_fundamentals_views.md

 # Insights on this Section Course
-### Blade Template:
-- Blade is a templating engine that is used in Laravel framework.

 ### Creating views and custom method:

 ##### Inside `views folder` create a file by naming it `contact.blade.php`